Java Platform, Standard Edition: java.lang

 Classes in java.lang are automatically imported into every source file.

 java.lang.ref

 The package provides more flexible types of references than are otherwise available, permitting limited interaction between the application and the Java Virtual Machine (JVM) garbage collector.
-It is an important package, central enough to the language for the language designers to give it a name that starts with "java.lang", but it is somewhat special-purpose and not used by a lot of developers.
+It is an important package, central enough to the language for the language designers to put it under the java.lang namespace, but it is somewhat special-purpose and not used by a lot of developers.
 This package was added in J2SE 1.2.

 Java has an expressive system of references and allows for special behavior for garbage collection.
 A normal reference in Java is known as a "strong reference".
 The java.lang.ref package defines three other types of references—soft, weak, and phantom references.
 Each type of reference is designed for a specific use.